 The main focus of our group is the analysis of transcriptomics data.
 We’re developing algorithms for large scale data analysis, modeling of batch effects, and normalisation of technical biases.
 Our work aims at identifying alternative splicing events, retrotransposons, and novel RNAs that contribute to human diseases (See Lu et al. (2013) Nat.
 Cell.
 Biol., Lu et al (2014) Nat.
 Struct.
 Mol.
 Biol., Göke et al. (2015) Cell Stem Cell, Göke and Ng (2016) EMBO Reports).
 In collaboration with wet labs at GIS and worldwide we’re focusing on cancer and neurodegenerative disease models (see Lin et al (2016) Cell Reports, Jo et al (2016) Cell Stem Cell).
-Current research focuses on large scale data sets, we’re analysing thousands of samples from bulk tissues and single cells.
+Current research focuses on large scale data sets and third generation, direct RNA sequencing technology.

 Cell Identity and Cellular Heterogeneity